aimeos/aimeos-symfony/README.md

 ## Installation

-The Aimeos Symfony2 web shop bundle is a composer based library that can be installed easiest by using [Composer](https://getcomposer.org).
+The Aimeos Symfony e-commerce bundle is a composer based library that can be installed easiest by using [Composer](https://getcomposer.org).
 Before, the Aimeos bundle class must be known by the `registerBundles()` method in the `app/AppKernel.php` file so the composer post install/update scripts won't fail:

 ```
     $bundles = array(